ipab-rad/softgym/softbody_grid_cutting/README.md

 2. the knife partly cuts a body (middle)
 3. the knife completely separates the original body into two smaller ones which are separated as the knife pushes one to the side (bottom).

+Scenarios where the knife simply cuts through the body, without any follow-up pushing action can also be simulated.

 ![alt text](./fig/cutting_scenarios.png "Overview of the different cutting scenarios simulated in CutBench")

 ### Demo